Nordfjordeid: Stave church and burning of the Myklebust farm

 Around 1000 the first church in Nordfjordeid was erected on the Myklebust farm, on the same grounds the Vikings had their place of worship.
-This was a Stave Church described as well decorated.
-It was christened to Mary Magdalene and named the St. Mary Church.
+This was a stave church, described as well decorated.
+It was dedicated to Mary Magdalene and named the St. Mary Church.
 This church at the time acted as the regional administrative center, strengthening the power of the Myklebust farm.

-The church was lost when the entire Myklebust farm burned to the ground during the start of the 1200s.
+The church was lost when the entire Myklebust farm burned to the ground in the early 1200s.
 A new church was erected in the 13th century, in Mel slightly north of Myklebust.
-During this period the town acted as a harbor, all trade and communication with Bergen to the eastern parts of Nordfjord went through Nordfjordeid.
+During this period the village acted as a harbor, all trade and communication with Bergen to the eastern parts of Nordfjord went through Nordfjordeid.

 Barons and Bjørgvin

 During the later Middle Ages the Myklebust farm was part of the Nordfjord Estate.
-Owned by Baron Audun Hugleikson.
-In 1306 the Barons where abolished by the King, whom took control over their fief and other possessions.
+Owned by Baron Audun Hugleiksson.
+In 1306 the Barons were abolished by the King, who took control over their fiefs and other possessions.
 In 1361 the King turned over control of the Nordfjord Estate to the Lensherre og Bjørgvin.

 Military age

-Nordfjordeid was transformed during the 1600-1800s from mainly an agricultural society, to one more focused on trade.
+Nordfjordeid was transformed during the 1600−1800s from a mainly agricultural society to one more focused on trade.
 The Myklebust farm was during this period owned by the priest Jens Bugge and his heirs.
 It was gradually split into several smaller farms.
-In 1863 the Myklebust farm had turned into a total of 8.
+By 1863 the Myklebust farm had been divided into a total of eight.

 Establishment of the Military training grounds

-In the early 1600s there was established a military training ground in Nordfjordeid.
-On the farm Osnes.
-The grounds where used to train soldiers from surrounding areas.
+In the early 1600s there was established a military training ground in Nordfjordeid, on the Osnes farm.
+The grounds were used to train soldiers from surrounding areas.
 The establishment was responsible for training around 300 soldiers annually.
-During battalion training there could have been up to 1200-1500 soldiers in the area.
-The soldiers rented private property during training, this had a large positive impact on the local economy, leading to large growth in the town.
+During battalion training there could have been up to 1200−1500 soldiers in the area.
+The soldiers rented private property during training; this had a large positive impact on the local economy, leading to economic growth in the village.
 In modern times the military training ground is known as Malakoff.
 A rock festival with the same name is held there annually.

 Trade boom

 Tradesmen within areas such as bakers, shoemakers and smiths enjoyed massively increased revenue.
-This led to the formation of the old town street, known as Eidsgata.
+This led to the formation of the old street, known as Eidsgata.
 Filled with shops, and residential buildings.
 The first trade business is believed to have been established in 1638 on the Gjerde farm.

 World War II

-During the start of World War II in April 1940, there was stationed a defense battalion of 110 soldiers at the military training grounds in Nordfjordeid, ordered by General Steffens to mobilize forces for defending the West Coast from the German invasion.
-The war for the West Coast ended on the 1st of May 1940 when Steffens fled north from Sandane when overwhelmed by the invading forces.
+Early in the Second World War, in April 1940, a defense battalion of 110 soldiers was stationed at the military training grounds in Nordfjordeid, ordered there by General Steffens as part of the forces mobilized for defence the West Coast from the German invasion.
+The war for the West Coast ended on 1 May 1940 when Steffens fled north from Sandane when overwhelmed by the invading forces.